 Operations#

 NumPy provides a large panel of vectorized operations.
 Vectorization describes the absence of any explicit looping in the code.
-Operations are applied on every element of the involved arrays in optimized pre-compiled C code.
-This is the key difference with respect to python lists, which makes NumPy more suitable to scientific computing.
+Operations are applied on every element of the involved arrays in optimized compiled code.
+This is a key difference from Python lists and makes NumPy well suited to scientific computing.

 import numpy as np